Aryan235711/FitAi_for_Ipad/DEPLOYMENT.md

 - Service worker only works on HTTPS or localhost
 - Test the PWA installation on your iPad after deployment
 - For Android, use Chrome's "Add to Home screen" option
+- When running locally (`npm run dev`), cookies fall back to HTTP so you can test without HTTPS.
+In production the server automatically sets `secure` cookies; override with `SESSION_COOKIE_SECURE=false` only if TLS terminates before Node.js.

 ### Troubleshooting